Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 ```

 #### Include direct dependency
-Maven dependency for the Azure Key Vault Key client library.
-Add it to your project's POM file.
+If you want to take dependency on a particular version of the library that is not present in the BOM,
+add the direct dependency to your project as follows.

 [//]: # ({x-version-update-start;com.azure:azure-security-keyvault-keys;current})
 ```xml